Prosecutor refers allegations against Alabama governor to AG

 In his letter to Ellen Brooks, the acting attorney general in the Bentley investigation, Bailey says he wishes not to duplicate or interfere with her probe.

-How Bailey and Brooks landed in their position is the result of a domino effect that Bentley detractors say is related to the sex scandal that spurred the impeachment hearings aimed at ousting the second-term governor.
+How Bailey and Brooks landed in their positions is the result of a domino effect that Bentley detractors say is related to the sex scandal that spurred the impeachment hearings aimed at ousting the second-term governor.

 Bailey was appointed by Bentley in 2014 after his boss, then-District Attorney Brooks, retired.
 When President Donald Trump nominated US Sen. Jeff Sessions to be his US attorney general, it opened the US Senate seat.